 A User Experience Question

-Back in the day user experience (UX) designers disliked the idea of making your audience scroll to consume content.
-This was a common theme in the 90s up until a few years ago.
-Imagine a world where websites weren’t mobile friendly (adaptive and responsive themes were introduced about 5 years ago).
+Back in the day, user experience (UX) designers disliked the idea of making your audience scroll to consume content.
+This was a common theme in the early 2000s, and indeed, up until a few years ago.
+Imagine a world where websites weren’t mobile friendly (adaptive and responsive themes were introduced about 9 years ago).
 Navigating on a small screen was nearly impossible.
 Now that mobile responsive websites are standard (or they should be), users don’t freak out if they have to scroll down a page.
 The world changed.
 We’re now measuring success across multiple screens.
 And our web designs need to keep pace with user expectations.

 Why Scrolling Is Good